Never Take Your Ring Off Again: The Ultimate Guide to Rings for Arthritis

 Sizing for Swollen Knuckles and Changing Sizes

-Here’s a tip: measure your finger at the end of the day.
-That’s when swelling is usually at its peak, so you’ll get a more accurate size for a comfortable fit during flare-ups.
-If your knuckles are noticeably wider than the base of your finger, go up a size to make sure the ring can slide over your knuckle without a struggle.
+When choosing an adjustable ring for arthritis, consider how your fingers change throughout the day.
+Measure your finger at the end of the day when swelling is usually at its peak to get a more accurate size for a comfortable fit during flare-ups.
+If your knuckles are noticeably wider than the base of your finger, go up a size to make sure the ring can slide over your knuckle easily.

 Key Features to Look For